 May contain errors — check source documents for definitive information.

-The Housing Estates Bill would give freeholders on unadopted private or mixed‑use estates a right to manage shared parts of their estate.
-It would set minimum standards for public amenities on new housing estates, create enforcement rules for those standards, and explain how local authorities would adopt these amenities.
+This Bill would give freeholders on unadopted private or mixed-use housing estates a formal right to take over the management of common parts.
+It would set minimum standards for public amenities on new housing estates, with rules for how those standards are enforced and how authorities can adopt the amenities.
+In short, it aims to improve estate governance and the quality of facilities on new and existing estates.

 Generated 21 February 2026